Jonathan Raymond: Fiction

 He published his first novel, The Half-Life in May 2004, which was released by Bloomsbury.
 The novel takes place in Oregon and revolves around two parallel storylines: the cook Cookie Figowitz meeting with the refugee Henry Brown in 1820s Oregon, and 160 years later (1980), Tina Plank befriending Trixie, a girl with a troubled past.
 The novel won a Publishers Weekly "Best Book of 2004" award.

 In 2008, Raymond published his first collection of short stories, entitled Livability, which won the Oregon Book Award's Ken Kesey Award for Fiction in 2009.
 The collection was also a Barnes & Noble "Discover Great New Writer’s" selection.
-Two stories from that collection (Old Joy and Train Choir) were adapted into feature films.
+Three stories from that collection ("Old Joy", "Train Choir", and "The Suckling Pig") were adapted into feature films.

-Old Joy, a short story Raymond wrote that was inspired by the photography of Justine Kurland, became adapted into the film Old Joy, directed by Kelly Reichardt and starring musician Will Oldham.
+"Old Joy", a 2004 short story Raymond wrote that was inspired by the photography of Justine Kurland, became adapted into the 2006 film Old Joy, directed by Kelly Reichardt and starring musician Will Oldham.
 The film premiered at the 2006 Sundance Film Festival and won awards from the Los Angeles Film Critics Association, the Rotterdam International Film Festival, the Sarasota Film Festival and the Independent Spirit Awards (producer Neil Kopp won the Producer's Award), and was on various "Top 10 Films of 2006" lists including those from LA Weekly, Portland Oregonian, The A.V.
 Club, The Boston Globe, and Entertainment Weekly.

-Raymond's story Train Choir was adapted into the feature film Wendy and Lucy, also directed by Kelly Reichardt and starring Michelle Williams, and which had its world premiere at the 2008 Cannes Film Festival.
+Raymond's story "Train Choir" was adapted into the 2008 feature film Wendy and Lucy, also directed by Kelly Reichardt and starring Michelle Williams, and which had its world premiere at the 2008 Cannes Film Festival.
 The film won both Best Picture and Best Actress (for Williams) at the 12th Toronto Film Critics Association Awards.
 Wendy and Lucy was also placed at #87 on Slant Magazine's best films of the 2000s, and also appeared on many "Top 10 Films of 2008" lists, including those of the Chicago Reader, New York Post, Newsweek, The Austin Chronicle, LA Weekly, The Philadelphia Inquirer, the Seattle Post-Intelligencer, Entertainment Weekly, The New York Times, The Oregonian, Slate, The Village Voice, and The Christian Science Monitor.

 In 2012, Raymond also published a second novel, Rain Dragon, which revolves around the character of Damon and his girlfriend Amy, who have had enough of Los Angeles and decide to leave the city to work on a community farm.

+"The Suckling Pig", a third story from Livability, was adapted into the 2023 film Earthlings by Steven Doughton, and premiered at the Göteborg Film Festival in Sweden.